joomtheme/JoomTheme-Stage/README.md

 **JT ArticleX PRO** is a Bootstrap-native advanced article showcase module for **Joomla 6**.

-It helps you display Joomla articles in modern layouts such as Carousel, Grid, Compact List, Media List, Featured + List and Magazine without loading unnecessary external CSS or JavaScript libraries.
+It helps you display Joomla articles in modern layouts such as Carousel, Grid, List, Media List, Featured + List and Magazine without loading unnecessary external slider libraries or extra CSS frameworks.

 Built by **JoomTheme**
 Website: https://joomtheme.com